(In this, the first of a two-part series, we explore the local history of jazz in Milwaukee. Coming in part two: The Present.)

 “I had some of the best music come out of the store that you can’t even get recordings of.
 People like Freddie Hubbard, Frank Morgan, Eddie Harris, Sonny Stitt.
 I’m talking about the heavyweights.
 You might come up to the store and find George Benson sleeping on my couch.”

-Ellis first met Herbie Hancock on a trip to Chicago to study with Milwaukee-native Billy Wallace.
-Hancock was only 8 or 9 years old.
+Ellis first met Herbie Hancock on a trip to Chicago to study with Milwaukee native Billy Wallace.
+Hancock was only eight or nine years old.

 “He looked like Skippy from the funny papers.
 Little peanut head dude with horn-rimmed glasses.
 I asked Billy one day, ‘Who is that kid?’
 He said, ‘Oh that’s little Herbie.
 He’s gonna be a good piano player someday.’”